-Depositing funds to your PrimeXBT account is very easy by logging into your personal account on and clicking “Deposit” in the menu on the left-hand side of the screen.
+Depositing funds to your PrimeXBT account is very easy by logging into your personal account and clicking “Deposit” in the menu on the left-hand side of the screen.
 The deposit can be made in the following two ways:

 - Cryptocurrency transfer

-If you already have crypto on some other exchange or your own wallet, simply copy your personal Bitcoin address at PrimeXBT and make a transfer to this address.
+If you already have crypto on some other crypto exchange or your own wallet, simply copy your personal Bitcoin address at PrimeXBT and make a transfer to this address.

 - Changelly widget deposit (if you do not have cryptocurrencies already).

-PrimeXBT has an integrated Changelly widget, which allows you to buy Bitcoin with your credit card or convert cryptocurrency and then deposit it directly to your balance at PrimeXBT.
+PrimeXBT has an integrated Changelly widget, which allows you to buy Bitcoin with your credit card/debit card or convert cryptocurrency and then deposit it directly to your balance at PrimeXBT.
 The Changelly widget deposit process comes down to: